 An island bed can put pizzazz into a landscape by adding color, texture, and height to the area.
-Let’s take a look at how to design an island bed in the landscape.
+Let’s take a look at how to make an island flower bed in the landscape.

 Island Bed Garden Design

-Island beds are generally easier to maintain since they are accessible from all sides; however, if you don’t have time to maintain one, keep it small and closer to the home.
+Island flower beds are generally easier to maintain since they are accessible from all sides, although, if you don’t have time to maintain one, keep it small and closer to the home.
 Wherever you put it, an island bed should be large enough to create an impact.
-If it’s too small, the island bed will look and feel out of sorts.
+If it’s too small, the bed will look and feel out of sorts.
 Remember, the goal is to add interest, not take away from it.